taroken6/conveyor/docs/schema.rst

     <modelName>: {
       tabs: {} #See tab documentation, determined by Front end
       hasIndex: boolean #Whether the model should be included in an index page
+      deletable: boolean or function #Whether the given field should be deletable
+      creatable: boolean or function #Whether the given field should be creatable
       createFieldOrder: #List or a function that returns a list of the order that the create fields display
       indexFieldOrder: #List or a function that returns a list of the order that the index fields display
       detailFieldOrder: #List or a function that returns a list of the order that the detail fields display